quru/qis/doc/v2/Portfolios.md

     (after a delete)
   * Note that the 2 `GET` URLs actually implement the 2 "public web services" exactly as described above
+  * The `human_id` parameter is a unique value that will be used to identify the portfolio in "friendly" shareable URLs.
+If no value is given, the application will generate a unique string value.
   * The `internal_access` and `public_access` values will act as shortcuts for which data rows should be present in the `foliopermissions` table.
 A future release of QIS may add new API functions, similar to those existing for